BarreraJulian/BarreraJulian/README.md

 ## ✨ Fun Facts
   - My favorite show is The Walking Dead
   - I love to listen to music
-  - My favorite NFL team are the Arizona Cardinals
+  - My favorite NFL team is the Arizona Cardinals

 📚 While I am self-taught up to this point, I'm enrolling into College to pursue a Bachelor's degree in Computer Science.